Automated Ingestion & Batch Scanning Workflows: Production Architectures for Digital Preservation

 def process_batch(self) -> bool:

-"""Execute idempotent SIP validation and manifest generation."""
+"""Execute idempotent SIP validation and atomic manifest generation."""

 if not self.staging_dir.exists():